Guidance for UK businesses on rules for selling services to Hungary.

 The authoritative source for Hungarian market regulations is the Hungarian government.
 This guidance links to official Hungarian sources wherever possible.

-Hungarian trade and services regulations
+Trade and services regulations in Hungary

 If you’re a UK business offering services in Hungary, you’ll need to follow Hungarian regulations about: